Anthony P. Carnevale — Stephen J. Rose — Ban Cheah

 Key Findings

-In a surprising number of cases, people with less educational attainment earn more than those with more education.
-This graphic represents just how much earnings overlap there is, relative to the median lifetime earnings of workers with a Bachelor's degree ($2,868,000)
+In a surprising number of cases, people with less educational attainment earn more than those with more.
+This graphic represents just how much earnings overlap there is, relative to workers with a Bachelor’s degree.